 A great visual representation of this unpleasant feeling can be seen in the video for “God’s Not Dead”, a song by the Newsboys.
-It provides a fascinating glimpse into how uncomfortable it is to live in a world where discovery continually challenges your most cherished beliefs, and an insight into how facts are interpreted as threats by some religious people:
+It provides both a fascinating glimpse into how uncomfortable it is to live in a world where discovery continually challenges your most cherished beliefs, and an insight into how certain facts are interpreted as threats by some religious people:

 At the start of the video, a “news report” style voiceover announces:

 “In a statement released today, scientists have announced that based on their research they have concluded that God is a myth.”

 Now, obviously establishing whether God is a myth is not the work of science, and no respectable scientist would ever release a statement like this.
 Yes, there are vocally anti-theistic scientists; Richard Dawkins and Lawrence Krauss spring to mind.
 But they are not publishing their anti-theistic views in scientific journals, nor trying to establish through scientific research whether or not “God is a myth”.
 Yet it seems as though the Newsboys think that when scientists release research findings that don’t immediately appear to square with Christian beliefs, the scientists who did the research are attacking the concept of God.
 Even if this is a total misrepresentation of what scientists do, it is at least an insight into how the Newsboys feel about discovery.